Share

 Haselwanter et al.

-Bridging to recovery or liver transplantation is a core objective in the therapy approach.
-Hemoadsorption can yield time by dually combating hyperinflammation and toxin accumulation
+Support bridging toward liver transplantation.
+Bridging to recovery or liver transplantation is a central objective in the management of severe liver dysfunction.
+Hemoadsorption may help provide time within a multimodal treatment strategy by addressing both hyperinflammation and toxin accumulation.

 Turan et al.